 Course Project & Proposal:

 There are options for your course project.
-Any project chosen must be preceded by a brief (and approved) project proposal, clearly and concisely explaining (1) what you plan to do, (2) how it relates to American government/politics, and (3) why you are choosing to do that particular project.
+Any project chosen must be preceded by a brief (and approved) project proposal, clearly and concisely explaining (1) what you plan to do in terms of option and subject matter, (2) how it relates to American government/politics, and (3) why you are choosing to do that particular project.
 If you need to substantially change your project, you must submit a new project proposal.

 If you engage in a group project, each student’s contribution should exceed the minimum requirements for a single project and each student should delineate their specific contributions to the group project.

 Project proposals (typed) are due during the fifth week of the course (see course schedule below).
 The course project is worth approximately 1/4 (25%) of the course grade.

 Community.
 This is the preferred option for this course.
 Students may engage in a minimum of two hours per week this semester for a minimum of ten weeks toward an experiential learning project (also known as service learning or community-based learning) related to American government/politics of the student’s choosing (10 weeks x 2 hours/week = 20 hours/semester).

 You can join or start a group, do individual work, and/or work with others in or out of the class, whether as a volunteer or for pay, engaging in political service, political advocacy, and/or political action, doing one or more activities of your choosing throughout this semester.